SPIM

 SPIM is a MIPS processor simulator, designed to run assembly language code for this architecture.
 The program simulates R2000 and R3000 processors, and was written by James R. Larus while a professor at the University of Wisconsin–Madison.
 The MIPS machine language is often taught in college-level assembly courses, especially those using the textbook Computer Organization and Design: The Hardware/Software Interface by David A. Patterson and John L. Hennessy (ISBN 1-55860-428-6).

 The name of the simulator is a reversal of the letters "MIPS".

 SPIM simulators are available for Windows (PCSpim), Mac OS X and Unix/Linux-based (xspim) operating systems.
 As of release 8.0 in January 2010, the simulator is licensed under the standard BSD license.

 In January, 2011, a major release version 9.0 features QtSpim that has a new user interface built on the cross-platform Qt UI framework and runs on Windows, Linux, and macOS.
 From this version, the project has also been moved to SourceForge for better maintenance.
 Precompiled versions of QtSpim for Linux (32-bit), Windows, and Mac OS X, as well as PCSpim for Windows are provided.

 The SPIM operating system

 The SPIM simulator comes with a rudimentary operating system, which allows the programmer usage of common used functions in a comfortable way.
 Such functions are invoked by the syscall-instruction.
 Then the OS acts depending on the values of specific registers.

 The SPIM OS expects a label named main as a handover point from the OS-preamble.

 SPIM Alternatives/Competitors

 MARS (MIPS Assembler and Runtime Simulator) is a Java-based IDE for the MIPS Assembly Programming Language and an alternative to SPIM.

-Its initial release was in 2005 and is under active development.
+Its initial release was in 2005.
+However, as both of its maintainers have since retired, the project is no longer under active development.

 Imperas is a suite of embedded software development tools for MIPS architecture which uses Just-in-time compilation emulation and simulation technology.

 The simulator was initially released in 2008 and is under active development.